-Adelaide is the South Australian capital and was named one of the 'top 10 must visit cities' for 2014 according to Lonely Planet.
-The city stretches in an approximate 20 km from the coast to the foothills and the city centre is a blend of historic buildings, wide streets and parklands.
+Adelaide is the South Australian capital and was named one of the 'top 10 must-visit cities' for 2014, according to Lonely Planet.
+The city stretches approximately 20km from the coast to the foothills, and the city center is a blend of historic buildings, wide streets, and parklands.

-Adelaide’s population of over 1.23 million enjoy a warm Mediterranean climate characterised by hot summers with cool winters.
-Mostly rain is experienced during the winter months.
-In other times of the year, rain has been extremely unreliable causing the population to be water alert during the dry periods.
+Adelaide’s population of over 1.23 million enjoys a warm Mediterranean climate characterized by hot summers with cool winters.
+Mainly rain is experienced during the winter months and other times of the year; rainfall has been highly unreliable, causing the population to be on water alert during the dry periods.

 - Little and South Para

-They have been in operation for nearly 150 years and has continually supplied Adelaide with enough drinking water and has been involved in large construction projects such as treatment plants.
+They have been in operation for nearly 150 years and have continually supplied Adelaide with enough drinking water, and have been involved in large construction projects such as treatment plants.

 What Lurks in Adelaide's Tap Water

 Chlorine is one of the chemicals added during the disinfection process to kill water-borne organisms.
 Chlorine is designed to kill microbes, so it's no wonder it does the same to the small microbes in the gut we call the microbiome.

-WARNING...
-In large quantities it can cause health issues such as organ failure and even some cancers have been linked to it.
+WARNING!
+In large quantities, it can cause health issues such as organ failure, and even some cancers have been linked to chlorine.

 Fluoride is also added to water as a health requirement to help prevent tooth decay.

-WARNING… Too much fluoride in water can cause fluorosis that may lead to brittle bones and teeth especially in children.
+WARNING… Too much fluoride in water can cause fluorosis, leading to brittle bones and teeth, especially in children.

 Copper is usually present in water but in small amounts.
-Its actually good for your health in small doses
+It’s good for your health in small doses.

-MORE > Health Risk of Copper In Drinking Water
+For more: Health Risk of Copper In Drinking Water.